johnfredcee/johnfredcee.github.io/content/UsingCompilationDatabasesandVisualCodeWithUnreal.md

 So, now, how do you generate the compilation database?
 Well, there is a mode in the UnrealBuildTool to do exactly that.
 For some reason, it's not a project file generator, which is a bit strange, but there are probably architectural reasons.

 In my case I generate the compilation database with the following batch file - called `GenerateClangDatabase.bat` - in the root folder of my project engine installation.
 Sandbox is the name of my generic Sandbox game project.
-It lives in the Projects\ folder under the Unreal Engine root directory.
-It's not a foreign project in a uproject filr outside of the engine source tree.
+It lives in the `Projects\` folder under the Unreal Engine root directory.
+It's not a foreign project in a `.uproject` file outside of the engine source tree.
 I am unsure if this setup will work with those - if anyone does try it and gets it to work, I'd love to know.

 ```bat
 dotnet .\Engine\Binaries\DotNet\UnrealBuildTool\UnrealBuildTool.dll -Mode=GenerateProjectFiles SandboxEditor Development Win64